bazmonk/digigurdy-baz/README.md

   * Fixed brief "chirp" of sound after "Crank On!" screen that was due to counting the starting position of the crank as initial motion.
   * Adjusted buzz expression to better cover the range of an average (I hope!) couping motion.
   * Volume up/down step amount cut in half for more granularity.
+  * Hi/Low melody mute EX functions (dedicated for each).

 * 2.9.7 -
   * Incremental encoder support fully working :-P